Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table: Appendix

 The right-side inset schematically illustrates this EXAFS process: the central absorbing atom (Cu) emits a photoelectron wave that is partially backscattered by neighboring atoms (Cu, O), producing interference that modulates the absorption.
 The resulting spectrum thus encodes both electronic (XANES) and geometric (EXAFS) information, motivating the development of unified data-driven approaches to infer structure and property from such rich spectral data.

 The subsequent sections provide more detailed theoretical backgrounds for both XANES and EXAFS interpretation.

 \paragraph{XANES: X-ray Absorption Near Edge Structure}

 XANES arises from photoelectron transitions into unoccupied bound states and contains rich information about the electronic structure of the absorbing atom.
-Governed by Fermi's Golden Rule, the absorption coefficient is expressed as\cite{timoshenko2020situ,newville2014fundamentals,bouguer1729essai}:
+Governed by Fermi’s Golden Rule, the absorption coefficient is expressed as\cite{timoshenko2020situ,newville2014fundamentals,bouguer1729essai}:

 where $|i\rangle$ and $|f\rangle$ denote the initial and final states, and $\hat{T}$ is the transition operator.
 In practice, dipole or quadrupole approximations are applied depending on the edge and transition type.